-- (i) NOTE: You can click Next even if you do not know the workgroup name. - To apply the changes, you must restart the computer.
-Click Finish. - NOTE: Before restarting your computer, save any open files and close all programs. - · Home Network-Click this option if your thin client is a home client and it is not a part of a business network.
+(i) NOTE: You can click Next even if you do not know the workgroup name.

+i NOTE: Before restarting your computer, save any open files and close all programs.

+• Home Network-Click this option if your thin client is a home client and it is not a part of a business network.
 To apply the changes, you must restart the computer.
+Click Finish.

-Click Finish. - CAUTION: Exercise caution when joining the thin client device to a domain as the profile downloaded at logon could overflow the cache or flash memory.
+CAUTION: Exercise caution when joining the thin client device to a domain as the profile that is downloaded at logon could overflow the cache or flash memory.

-When joining the thin client device to a domain, the Unified Write Filter should be disabled so that the domain information can be permanently stored on the thin client device.
+When adding the thin client device to a domain, the Unified Write Filter should be disabled so that the domain information can be permanently stored on the thin client device.
 The Unified Write Filter should remain disabled through the next restart as information is written to the thin client on the restart after joining the domain.
 This UWF is important when joining an Active Directory domain.
-For details on disabling and enabling the Unified Write Filter, see Before Configuring your Thin Client.
+For details on disabling and enabling the Unified Write Filter, see Before configuring your thin clients.